mahmoodlab/HIPT/README.md

     pages     = {16144-16155}
 }
 ```
+Any work that cites HIPT should also cite the [original Vision Transformer](https://arxiv.org/abs/2010.11929) and [DINO](https://github.com/facebookresearch/dino).

-© This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+© This code is made available under the Commons Clasuse License and is available for non-commercial academic purposes.